stonedtroll/maleficar-manoeuvres/README.md

 - **Movement Validation**: Enable collision detection and movement validation.
 When disabled, tokens can move freely through obstacles.

 ## Usage
-- Hold 'm' to display token boundaries and facing arcs.
+- Hold 'm' to display token boundaries, range, cover, and facing arcs.
 - The facing-arc colour indicates each token’s disposition.
 - Selecting a token changes its facing-arc to your user colour.
 - By default, selection and hover borders are turned off, but you can enable them again in the Settings menu.